Kristina01111000/Drws_site/README.md

 - Put a youtube video on the monthly topic pages, also in the holistic growth pages
 - On bottom of monthly topics page link to old monthly topics
 - Rethink the how and why of eating healthy name, change it maybe
-- cna't get into constant contact
+- cna't get into constant contact, he added my number to the call list? try it to see if it works
 - Write a sentence for each of the tips, go over it next week
 - need a few more tips, look at score card, lessons
 - Make all of the emails this week -> wait for the tips to be done,